jglovier/jglovier.github.io/_posts/2016-10-25-a-laymans-proposal-for-fixing-the-fragility-of-the-dns-registry.md

 -

-In any case, it seems like keeping a registry of the most critical piece of infrastructure to the internet solved in a way that accounts for outages shouldn't be very hard to solve technically.
+Despite the challenges, one would assume that keeping a registry of the most critical piece of infrastructure to the internet in such a way that accounts for outages shouldn't be very hard to solve, at least from a technical perspective.
+But perhaps that assumption just betrays my lack of knowledge about how DNS really works?

 Obviously, the scope of major changes would involve a lot of players from DNS hosts, to browser vendors, and traditionally major changes that involve this many players don't happen quickly.